kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 **kubectl**: synchronous GC can simplify the **kubectl delete** reapers.
 Let's take the `deployment reaper` as an example, since it's the most complicated one.
 Currently, the reaper finds all `RS` with matching labels, scales them down, polls until `RS.Status.Replica` reaches 0, deletes the `RS`es, and finally deletes the `deployment`.
 If using synchronous GC, `kubectl delete deployment` is as easy as sending a synchronous GC delete request for the deployment, and polls until the deployment is deleted from the key-value store.

 Note that this **changes the behavior** of `kubectl delete`.
 The command will be blocked until all pods are deleted from the key-value store, instead of being blocked until pods are in the terminating state.
 This means `kubectl delete` blocks for longer time, but it has the benefit that the resources used by the pods are released when the `kubectl delete` returns.
 To allow kubectl user not waiting for the cleanup, we will add a `--wait` flag.
-It defaults to true; if it's set to `false`, `kubectl delete` will send the delete request with `DeletePropagationPolicy=DeleteDependentsInBackground` and return immediately.
+It defaults to true; if it's set to `false`, `kubectl delete` will send the delete request with `PropagationPolicy=DeletePropagationBackground` and return immediately.

 To make the new kubectl compatible with the 1.4 and earlier masters, kubectl needs to switch to use the old reaper logic if it finds synchronous GC is not supported by the master.

-1.4 `kubectl delete rc/rs` uses `DeleteOptions.OrphanDependents=true`, which is going to be converted to `DeleteDependentsInBackground` (see [API Design](#api-changes)) by a 1.5 master, so its behavior keeps the same.
+1.4 `kubectl delete rc/rs` uses `DeleteOptions.OrphanDependents=true`, which is going to be converted to `DeletePropagationBackground` (see [API Design](#api-changes)) by a 1.5 master, so its behavior keeps the same.

 Pre 1.4 `kubectl delete` uses `DeleteOptions.OrphanDependents=nil`, so does the 1.4 `kubectl delete` for resources other than rc and rs.
-The option is going to be converted to `DefaultPropagationPolicy` (see [API Design](#api-changes)) by a 1.5 master, so these commands behave the same as when working with a 1.4 master.
+The option is going to be converted to `DeletePropagationDefault` (see [API Design](#api-changes)) by a 1.5 master, so these commands behave the same as when working with a 1.4 master.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/proposals/synchronous-garbage-collection.md?pixel)]()